runar-labs/runar-rust/runar-ffi/task11.md

 Both objects PeerIndo and DiscoveryOptions shuold use standard CBOR serailization. not specialized method like parse_discovery_options

 Update tehe FFI lib and all tests to use this API.. no backwared compat.. do a full refactory.

+GOAL 2: lets improve rn_transport_new_with_keys

+CRITICAL ISSUES FOUND:
+1. rn_transport_new_with_keys Function (Lines 3721-3858)
+Issue: Manual CBOR map parsing instead of using a proper struct
+Location: Lines 3757-3858
+Problem: The function manually parses a CBOR map with fields like: bind_addr handshake_timeout_ms open_stream_timeout_ms max_message_size response_cache_ttl_ms
+max_request_retries
+cert_chain_der
+private_key_der
+root_certs_der
+Current Code:
+Should Be: A proper QuicTransportOptions struct with serde derives, similar to how DiscoveryOptions was fixed.